CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 X-Container-Bytes-Used-Actual: 1167360
                   X-Timestamp: 1516776076.95812
 ```
-Set a bucket to read-only to the world instead of the default which is private to project only:
+Set a bucket to read-only to the world (make the content visible at URL: <i>object.pouta.csc.fi/bucket_name/object_name</i>) instead of the default which is private to project only:
 ```bash
 swift post fishes --read-acl ".r:*"
 ```